 Disclosures in response to subpoenas or court orders, FERPA permits schools to disclose educational records without the student’s consent to comply with the lawfully issued subpoena or court order.
 In most cases, the school must make a reasonable effort to notify the student who is the subject of the subpoena or court order before complying, so the student may seek protective action.

 Grievance Policy and Procedure

 The school administrator will seek and maintain open communication between all parties associated within the facility.
 If any of the occupants are dissatisfied, they may take steps to resolve the problem.
 We have the complaint compliance displayed on the walls of the facility; you may also ask the admissions office for the form.

-A student, instructor, or any other interested party may file a written complaint against eh school; the written complaint must be clear and outline the allegations and or nature of the complaint.
+A student, instructor, or any other interested party may file a written complaint against the school; the written complaint must be clear and outline the allegations and or nature of the complaint.
 The school owners will meet with the complainant within 5 working days of the complaint.

 If the complaint can still not be resolved internally, you may also forward any complaint to the regulatory agency: